CameronHicks1/stock-server/README.md

--Images controlled in image_address_book, add symbol with image address to json string -Sites can be manually added from HTML web page or by adding symbol to sites.json
+-Images controlled in image_address_book, add symbol with image address to json string -Sites can be manually added from HTML web page or by adding symbol to sites.json -Manual create stock files by running updater.py's update_all()